DSchriemer/Ski-Base/README.md

 ### Feedback

-I'm always looking for ideas and advice so feel free to contact me if you have any suggestion or if your ski hill is missing from the app
+I'm always looking for ideas and advice so feel free to contact me if you have any suggestions or if your ski hill is missing from the app